kylepeeler/dotfiles/README.md

 I have put a lot of time in configuring my system in a way that works for me, and I want to maintain it's history, and share it with the world.

-Additionally, I now have multiple machines, and I want to keep a common configuration of my development enviornment synchronized and version controlled across them.
+Additionally, I now have multiple machines, and I want to keep a common configuration of my development environment synchronized and version controlled across them.

 In order to accomplish this, `./install` file linking the configurations is [idempotent](https://en.wikipedia.org/wiki/Idempotence), meaning it can be sourced multiple times without harm (only pulling the *latest* configuration).

+All files are bootstrapped with [dotbot](https://github.com/anishathalye/dotbot).

+## To Do... maybe?

 I have also included `init/init_machine.sh` script for me to easily provision a brand new machine on a fresh copy of macOS. *This is not idempotent.*

-All files are bootstrapped with [dotbot](https://github.com/anishathalye/dotbot).

-## TO DO

-- [x] Run through execution order, everything should work okay?
-- [x] Flesh out documentation
+While I have a more extensive scripts in the `init` folder including the above, and `mac_settings.sh`....

+ Now a days, I tend to leave things at defaults, so I just selectively go through these files and run the commands that seem relevant.
+I will try to comment out the ones I don't use, but they are subject to change, and I don't run this file as often as I keep the base config files up to date.

+Someday:

-- [ ] fix init script
+- [ ] Fix init script/add unit tests
 - [ ] VS Code configuration settings

 ## Install Instructions